erykjj/jwlFusion/README.md

 cd jwlFusion
 nim c -d:release --out:jwlFusion src/jwlFusion.nim
 ```
-You will have a `jwlFusion` along with the required shared libraries in `lib/`.
+You will have a `jwlFusion` along with the required shared library file in `lib/`.

 #### Windows